julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 It was burned, carried, placed under pillows, and in some cases inhaled in small amounts before sleep or ritual.
 Its association is consistent: dreams, second sight, and movement between worlds.

-In parts of Europe, it was tied to **midsummer rites** and worn or used when **crossing roads at night or approaching burial places**.
+In parts of Europe, it was tied to **midsummer rites**, winter solstice magic, and worn or used when **crossing roads at night or approaching burial places**.
+This is explored in detail in **[Solstice Dreaming: Mugwort, Wormwood & Prophetic Nights](/solstice-dreaming-mugwort-wormwood/)**.

 Mugwort was not a comfort herb: it sharpened perception.
 In excess, it could overwhelm.